-What is a Poison Test:
+What is a Poison Test?

 A poison test is a process of checking the competence of quality inspectors.
 It is done by providing a small mixed lot of OK and defective parts for inspection within the defined takt time.
-It is a periodic practical process of taking tests of inspectors.
-Poison tests should be taken on all inspectors with visual defects.

 Poison Test Work Instruction: